Sultanate of Women: Turhan Sultan

-Turhan Sultan governed the Ottoman Empire as regent during the minority of her son Mehmed IV, having won a struggle with his grandmother, Kösem Sultan. to take on the role.
+Turhan Sultan governed the Ottoman Empire as regent during the minority of her son Mehmed IV in 1651–1656, having won a struggle with his grandmother (Kösem Sultan) for the role.
 She also contributed to the empire's defense, spending large amounts of money on the reconstruction and fortification of key military strongholds.
 When her son Mehmed IV returned from a successful military campaign, Turhan arranged a royal procession to retrace his warpath, and share in the glory of his victory.
 She was responsible for the construction of the Yeni Mosque (Yeni Cami) at Eminönü.

 Opposition

 Although this was a time when imperial women held unprecedented power, they were not without opponents.
-In 1582, a Grand Vizier openly expressed his anger at a valide sultan's presence in the council.
-In 1599, the Şeyülislam complained about the valide's involvement in government affairs, especially in appointments and dismissals.
+In 1582, a grand vizier openly expressed his anger at a valide sultan's presence in the council.
+In 1599, the Shaykh al-Islām complained about the valide's involvement in government affairs, especially in appointments and dismissals.
 In 1640, a Venetian ambassador tried to send a letter to the valide through the grand vizier who refused to transmit it, claiming that she was a mere slave without power of her own.
 Such opposition implies that the valide sultan held a great deal of authority which the vizier resented.
 Many contemporary foreign ambassadors reported that those wanting to do business with the Ottoman Empire needed to approach the sultan's mother before anyone else.